-Gaiamancy Adept You cast Gaiamancy rituals with a -1 difficulty rating.You may buy Nature without buying Alteration, and Gaiamancy without buying Lesser Alchemancy.
-Trident Training You gain a Disable Leg x1 per combat when fighting with the Overpower style.
+Gaiamancy Adept You cast Gaiamancy rituals with a -1 difficulty rating.
+You may buy Nature without buying Alteration, and Gaiamancy without buying Lesser Alchemancy.
+Trident Training You gain a Disable Leg x1 per encounter when fighting with the Overpower style.
 Ironwood Armor Training You may wear Heavy Armor without buying a combat style.
 Withered Lands Camouflage You may take 5 steps while using the Camouflage skill.
 If you are using the Move Unseen skill, you may take 15 steps.
 An'toran Speaker Gain a Power 2 Charming Statement at the start of each social encounter.
-Wayfinder Network You start with 2 Wayfinder hirelings and 2 mounts.
+Wayfinder Network You start with 2 Berowen Wayfinder hirelings and 2 mounts.
 Totem Carver You may start as a Master Maker, with a specialization in Totems.
 You start with a Schema for Animal Totems.You gain 1 Renown with the Totem Carvers.
 Trident Crafter You may start as a Master Weaponsmith, with a specialization in Ironwood Tridents.
 You start with the Secret of Ironwood.
 You gain 1 Renown with the Carvers.
-Marauder You have +1 to the Gunner skill when firing Ballista or Grappling guns on a ship or airship.You gain 1 Renown with the Wild Marauders.
+Marauder You have +1 to the Gunner skill.
+You gain 1 Renown with the Wild Marauders.
 Artisan You may start as a Master Entertainer, with a specialization in Art.
 You start with a Work of your choice.
 You gain 1 Renown with the Carvers.
+Draconid Smith You start as a Master Armorsmith, with a specialization in Draconid Hide.
+You start with the Secret of Draconid.
+You gain 1 Renown with the Wyld Riders.